barumau/pandunia/eng/G01_ABC.md

 They can even include sounds that don't belong to the normal sound inventory of Pandunia.

-For example, family name _Smith_ may remain **Smith** in Pandunia, although it is structurally more complex than common Pandunia words, and it has the external _th_ sound.
+For example, family name _Smith_ may remain **Smith** in Pandunia, although it is structurally more complex than normal Pandunia words, and it has the external _th_ sound.
 However, foreign people probably will pronounce this name incorrectly.
 Therefore it is advisable to adapt also proper names to the phonetic system of Pandunia.